igeorge0902/Gateway/dalogin/README.md

 Important:
 ----
 - configure your links according to your environment setup (server, webApp, iOS)!
 - make sure you place the hibernate-configuration-3.0.dtd file, found in dalogin (Gateway/dalogin/src/main/resources/) or API branch (Gateway/API/src/main/java/) of the project, to the configuration folder, which is the TOMCAT_BASE/bin or your GLASSFISH_DOMAIN/config, or alternatively you can obtain one from the internet and use it with the default configuration that needs web access.
 Please refer to the Hibernate configuration!
+If you happened to forget to put the dtd file into the right folder upon the first corresponding request that will throw exception you will find the path you must place it to.
 - make sure you will use your own application password for Google mail.
 The one is supplied in the SendHtmlEmail.java at line 56 is my revoked one.
 - as of Apple requirements https is required for server connections and it will be enforced as of 1st Jan 2017.
 Read more about app transport security: https://developer.apple.com/library/content/releasenotes/General/WhatsNewIniOS/Articles/iOS9.html, http://www.techrepublic.com/google-amp/article/how-to-migrate-to-https-using-app-transport-security-when-developing-ios-apps/?client=safari